hozlucas28/AdventTS-Solutions-2023/src/05-challenge/README.md

 type SantasList = ['Tommy', 'Trash', 'Queen Blattaria', 'Jon', 'David', 'Captain Spectacular' /* ... many more ... */]
 ```

-But there's a problem..
+But there's a problem...
 There's one elf on the team, Frymagen, that constantly reminds the others how incredible his Vim skills are.
 So he has always done it in years past.
 However this year, Frymagen got one of those MacBook Pros without the escape key and his Vim speed is drastically reduced.
 We need to find a better way to get Santa his list.

 Let's implement `SantasList` such that it can be passed the types for the `badList` and `goodList` and it will return a TypeScript tuple with the values of both lists combined.